tauthethirtythird/io_qp2_rule_kor/readme.md

 ## QP2

-This mode's theme is climbing `Zenith Tower`, the final score is your `Altitude`.
+This mode's theme is climbing the `Zenith Tower`, the final score is your `Altitude`.

 Upon reaching a certain altitude you will proceed to the next floor